How to calculate the value factor weights for multiple of discretionary earnings valuation method

-Once you have assessed the value factors for the business, the multiple of discretionary earnings method calculates an earnings multiplier that is used, along with your financial performance inputs, to calculate the value of the company.
+First, you assess the value factors for the business.
+Next, the multiple of discretionary earnings method calculates an earnings multiplier that you use along with your financial performance inputs.
+Finally, the method calculates the value of the company.

 How important is each business value driver?

-But how is this multiplier calculated from those value factor selections you have made?
-Each factor is assigned a weight based on how important it is compared to other factors in creating business value.
+But how do you calculate the multiplier from those value factor selections you have made?
+Each factor is assigned a weight based on its importance compared to other factors in creating business value.
 This importance is best assessed by studying what business people and investors think about each factor.

-Is business earnings growth more important than customer concentration?
+Does business earnings growth matter more than customer concentration?
 Just how important is business premises location compared to its competitive position in the market?
-What is the contribution of a skilled staff or management team to building a strong, valuable company?
+And how highly do you value the contribution of a skilled staff or management team to building a strong, valuable company?

 Earnings multiplier – each value driver contributes based on its importance

 Each and every factor contributes to the overall value of the company.
 How much?
 You can get some clues from the market place.
-Let’s say you need to assess the importance weights for each of the 14 value factors such as those used by ValuAdder business valuation software.
+Let’s say you need to assess the importance weights for each of the 14 value factors.
+For example, those used by ValuAdder business valuation software.
 You collect data on 14 business sales, with known selling prices and seller’s discretionary earnings (SDE) for each company.